Today, we examine the basics of dividend investing and answer the question, “What are Dividends?”

 There are two types of dividends – normal and special.
 In this article, we cover normal dividends.

 Dividend payments are usually paid out quarterly., but can also be paid out in other intervals.
 Dividend are paid per stock and are declared on a stock’s ex-dividend date and are paid per stock.

-A stock’s ex-dividend date is the date that a shareholder must be owning the company's stock to be paid out a dividend.
-Investors who purchase shares after the ex-dividend date will not be entitled to receive the dividend but investors that sell their stocks after the ex-dividend date will still receive their dividend.
+A stock’s ex-dividend date is the date that a shareholder must own the company’s stock to receive a dividend.
+If you purchase shares after the ex-dividend date, you will not be entitled to receive the dividend payment.
+However, if you do hold the stock, and sell it after the ex-dividend date, you will still receive the dividend.

-Now that you know the basics of dividends you may be inclined to go out and purchase the stocks with the highest possible dividend yields like 20% or 30%.
-Investments like these are very risky since usually stocks with such a high dividend yield have a unsustainable payout ratio - meaning that they pay out more in dividends than they earn in profit.
-This is, obviously, bad since once the company runs out of money the dividend will be slashed and your investment will drop in value.
+When you begin investing for dividends, you may be inclined to go out and purchase stocks with the highest possible dividend yields.
+In fact, you may see stocks claiming dividend yields of 20% or more.
+Be aware, investments like these are usually very risky.
+Stocks offering such a high dividend yield are setting themselves up for an unsustainable payout ratio.
+In other words, it is highly likely that they will pay out more in dividends than they earn in profit.
+Once the company runs out of money, the dividend will be slashed, and your investment will drop in value.

 Dividend aristocrats are certain dividend stocks that have a long history of paying out dividends and increasing those dividends year over year.
-Stocks that are considered dividend aristocrats are JNJ, T, and MMM.
-These stocks are generally considered safer to invest in due to their huge size and long history but you must still do your due diligence before making any financial decisions.
+These stocks are generally considered safer to invest in due to their huge size and long history, but you must still do your due diligence before making any financial decisions.

 Investing in dividends can be a powerful strategy to prove your investment results.
 Learn more about how to get started screening and tracking your investments.